Alphanovel App

 He was facing a man....
 Though Dalia couldn't see his face but she knew she had never seen him before.....

 The stranger filled the space with something heavy.
-He was well-dressed, too composed, his presence wrong against the warmth of the house.
-There was an edge to him.... sharp, dangerous, like a storm disguised as calm.
+He was well-dressed and too composed, his presence felt wrong against the warmth of the house.
+There was an edge to him....
+A sharp, dangerous one, like a storm disguised as calm.

 Dalia instinctively retreated into the shadows, her heart slamming against her ribs.

-“…this isn’t wise,” her father said, his voice tight, unfamiliar.
+“…this isn’t wise,” her father said, his voice tight and unfamiliar.

 The man’s expression didn’t change.
 “What’s unwise,” he replied coolly, “is thinking you can walk away.”